learn-co-curriculum/dsc-introduction-to-time-series/README.md

 In this case, there is no missing data.
 When missingness is present, however, they can be handled in a multitude of ways.
-* Drop the data elements with missing values (this may result as low accuracy and loss of valuable information)
+* Drop the data elements with missing values (this may result in low accuracy and loss of valuable information)
 * Fill in the missing values under a defined criteria
 * Use advanced machine learning methods to predict the missing values